Seanbradyw99/navhealth-demo-rstudio/README.md

-# navhealth-demo-rstudio

-## Explore NavHealth's Demo Data using RStudio
+# Explore NavHealth's Demo Data using RStudio
 This repo includes exploratory data analysis examples using RStudio and popular packages like JSONLite, Httr and GGPlot2.

 Hopefully it helps you learn more about a cool company and HL7's emerging Fast Healthcare Interoperability Resources (FHIR) standard.

 Code reviews and commits welcome.

-## NavHealth's Documentation
+# NavHealth's Documentation
 NavHealth's public developer documentation introduces the company's health API and FHIR data structures via a tutorial on how to build a simple pediatric application.
 For more, see https://dev.navhealth.com/documentation.

-## About NavHealth
+# About NavHealth
 _Source:_ https://angel.co/navhealth _copied 2016-10-12_

 > We're empowering health systems and patients to make better use of personal health data.